ImpishDeathTech/IDT-BrainFuck/README.md

 ### REPL Commands:

-    $ : Execute code in command execution mode
+    $ : Execute code (for command eval mode)
-        - This allows you to write out several lines before executing a block of brainfuck code
+        - This mode allows you to write out several lines before executing a block of brainfuck code.

     % : Switch between auto eval and command eval